Cody Bellinger Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to allow the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- Syndergaard (0-1) makes the start for the Dodgers, his third of the season.
+- Grove (0-1) starts for the Dodgers, his third of the season.

-- In his most recent appearance on Sunday, the righty threw four innings against the Arizona Diamondbacks, giving up six earned runs while surrendering eight hits.
+- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he threw 3 1/3 innings, allowing nine earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.